Using AI as a Coaching Tool for Your Kid's Interests

 End-of-lesson check

-What is the core idea behind "Using AI as a Coaching Tool for Your Kid's Interests"?
+What is the main idea of "Using AI as a Coaching Tool for Your Kid's Interests"?

-Which term best describes a foundational idea in "Using AI as a Coaching Tool for Your Kid's Interests"?
+Which concept is most central to "Using AI as a Coaching Tool for Your Kid's Interests"?

 AI coaching